Multi-class Temporal Logic Neural Networks: Problem Formulation

 \section{Problem Formulation}

-We aim to capture the temporal attributes of signals, learning by STL formulae, and use these attributes for multi-class classification.
+We aim to capture the spatial-temporal attributes of signals, learning by STL formulae, and use these attributes for multi-class classification.

 In attribute-based classification~\cite{lampert2009learning}, the attribute representation $\mathbf{a}^y = \bmat{a_1^y,\ldots,a_n^y}$ for class $y$ is a fixed-length binary vector.
 We map the binary attribute representation to an ECOC table and consider the classifier for each attribute as an STL formula.
-The output of an STL formula is either a positive or non-positive value that is mapped to an attribute label.
-We can then use the prediction method of ECOC approach to predict the class of a time-series signal.
+The output of an STL formula is either a positive or non-positive value mapped to an element of $\mathbf{a}^y$.
+We can then use the prediction method of the ECOC approach to predict the class of a time-series signal.

 We define a multi-class classification task with mutually exclusive classes, i.e., where each signal belongs to one and only one class.
-Consider a dataset with $N$ discrete-time signals $\cS=\{(s^i,\mathbf{a}^i,y^i)\}_{i=1}^N$, where $s^i$ is the $i$-th signal, $\mathbf{a}^i\in\{-1,+1\}^n$ is the attribute label of the signal, $y^i\in\cC$ is the class of the signal, $\cC=\{1,\ldots,c\}$ is the set of classes, $\abs{\cC}=c$.
+Consider a dataset with $N$ discrete-time signals $\cS=\{(s^i,\mathbf{a}^i,y^i)\}_{i=1}^N$, where $s^i\in\real{d\times l}$ is the $i$-th signal, $l$ is the length of the signal; $\mathbf{a}^i\in\{-1,+1\}^n$ is the attribute label of the signal; $y^i\in\cC$ is the class of the signal; $\cC=\{1,\ldots,c\}$ is the set of classes, $\abs{\cC}=c$.
 Our goal is to learn $n$ STL formulae $\phi_1,\phi_2,\ldots,\phi_n$ in the form of \eqref{eq:stl_formula} such that these $n$ STL formulae can be used as the binary classifiers $f's$ explained in Section \ref{sec:ECOC} and decide the class it belongs to.
 Based on the relation between attributes and classes, we introduce two forms of the problem: \begin{problem} (\emph{Attribute-based Classification}) Given a dataset $\cS$, learn $n$ STL formulae $\phi_1,\ldots,\phi_n$, such that:

 \end{problem}

 \begin{problem} (\emph{Class-based Classification}) Given a dataset $\cS$, learn $n$ STL formulae $\phi_1,\ldots,\phi_n$ to construct $\psi_1,\ldots,\psi_c$, such that:

 where $\psi_i$ is an \emph{class decoder} STL formula defined as: